I think this is time now for everybody, our country, to come together.

 That's why he endorsed him.

-So by the way, Dennis was right in that criticism.
+No, by the way, Dennis was right in that criticism.

 He didn't need to do that.

-The bottom line is if you really want to fix the country, you've got to win.
+The bottom line is: if you really want to fix the country, you've got to win.

-And I think this other side of him that many people don't see or they don't ever want to see, like, for example, if I had a choice, if I was his campaign manager and nobody ever asked me, I would have him do town halls over his his rallies as spectacular as his rallies are.
+And I think this other side of him that many people don't see or they don't ever want to see, like, for example, if I had a choice, if I was his campaign manager, and nobody ever asked me, I would have him do town halls over his rallies as spectacular as his rallies are.

 I mean, it is a phenomenon.

-We've never seen a politician draw tens of thousands of people consistently all over the country enthusiastically.
+We've never seen a politician draw tens of thousands of people consistently all over the country, enthusiastically.

-I'm I I will ask him on on behalf of both Ann and Ohio and Kim in Kansas, uh, Anne Marie in Ohio and Kim in Kansas, I will ask him on your behalf tonight, okay.
+I will ask him on behalf of both Ann in Ohio and Kim in Kansas, Anne-Marie in Ohio and Kim and Kansas.

 Thank you.